-Cell phones, MP3 players and other electronic devices shall not be used in the classrooms or library unless approved by an University official.
+Cell phones, MP3 players, and other electronic devices shall not be used in the classrooms (including residency) or in the DMU library unless approved by an University official.
 Texting or using a cell phone as a camera device is not permitted in the classroom.

 Utilizing a camera phone for the purposes of photographing test questions or other forms of academic misconduct or illegal activity is prohibited.
 Additionally, taking photographs of others against their will is strictly prohibited.